mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 There is a great doc already written on this topic so get that setup and come back: https://devdocs.mautic.org/en/5.x/plugins/autowiring.html

-To quickly check that all services are wired and configured correctly you may find this command faster than refreshing the browser window:
+To quickly verify that the wiring of services is complete and configured correctly you may find this command faster than refreshing the browser window:

 ``rm -rf var/cache && bin/console``